cogsys-tuebingen/PAL/README.md

 We used an epochwise exponential decay for &lambda; and s<sub>max</sub>.
 Good decay rates are: 0.85, 0.95.
 ## PAL's limitations:
 - The DNN must not contain any random components such as Dropout or ShakeDrop.
 This is because PALS requires two loss values of the same deterministic function (= two network inferences) to determine an update step.
 Otherwise the function would not be continuous and a parabolic approximation is not be possible.
-However, if these random component implementations could be changed so that drawn random numbers could be reused for at least two inferences, PALS would also support these operations.
+However, if these random component implementations could be changed so that drawn random numbers can be reused for at least two inferences, PALS would also support these operations.
 - The PALS update step takes about 1.5 times longer than for ADAM or SGD, but still converges at least as fast.
 - With the state of the art of Tensorflow it was not possible for us to write a completely graph-based optimizer.
 Therefore it cannot be used like other Tensorflow optimizers.
 Have a look into the example code!
 This is not the case with Pytorch.
 - the Tensorflow implementation does not support Keras and Estimator API.